Robby Anderson Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 Matchup vs. New York

-- Anderson collected 11 receiving yards in his lone career matchup against the Giants, 11.0 more than his over/under in Sunday's game.
+- Anderson's 11 receiving yards in his one matchup against the Giants are 34.5 fewer than his over/under for Sunday's game.

 - Anderson did not have a touchdown catch in that outing against the Giants.